 Rest for 3 minutes between each suicide, and repeat for 8 reps total.
 All in all it shouldn’t take longer than 20-30 minutes.

-[J.Camm’s Note: And, when you lose all that fat and get super fast, you’ll for sure be doing this with your best Bro.]
+[J.Camm’s Note: And, when you lose all that fat and get super fast, you’ll for sure be doing this with your best Bro.
+Man, that friendship is a thing of goddamn beauty.]